 A large and comfortable chair malleabled its way out of the floor, facing both screens; Hy-Golten subsided into it.
 The view on the screens altered as the module eased its way from the space where it had parked and puttered gently towards the hazy shimmering curtains which represented the doubled forcefields which acted as an airlock.
 The module oozed through the first field - the haziness reducing noticeably - and the second a few moments later.
 The forward screen showed a starfield littered with brilliant points of light; the rear display showed the dark mass of the Orbital receding, its blackness so deep that it looked like a star-less gash across the universe.
 A minute or so later, the Orbital vanished abruptly as the module unleashed its real engines and dived into hyperspace; the screens switched seamlessly to a Realspace Adjusted View, showing the stars as they would have been if they had remained in the reality of the skein.

-"That looks good," Hy-Golten said, sounding satisfied and glanding a little Hush to settle into a nap, "Wake me when we get to the VFP."
+"That looks good," Hy-Golten said, sounding satisfied and glanding a little hush to settle into a nap, "Wake me when we get to the VFP."

 The module could have taken Hy-Golten anywhere he might have wanted to go, although it would take a very long time given the size of the galaxy and the fact that the tiny craft could not manage more than a couple of hundred times the speed of light.
 General Contact Units were a lot faster; General Systems Vehicles - especially the really huge specimens the Culture had taken to building in recent centuries - were even quicker, although their routes were scheduled months, even years in advance and consequently difficult to change.
 So, if you wanted to shift a small packet of matter - a human, for example - around the galaxy very quickly indeed, what you needed was a warship.

-Many centuries ago, the Culture had built a huge armada of out-and-out warships to defeat the Idirans during that long and bloody distraction.
+Many centuries ago, the Culture had built a huge armada of out-and-out warships to defeat the Idirans during that long and bloody distraction of a war.
 After the cessation of hostilities, the Culture immediately - much to the surprise of at least some of the more suspicious or paranoid civilizations out there - started dismantling the colossal war machine it had built.
 Ships were dismantled, componentised, stored and deactivated by the tens of thousands.
 A few - mainly Rapid Offensive Units - were retained as operational craft, minus their main armaments, and re-designated as Very Fast Pickets, mainly to act as a hyper-quick taxi service when required.

 Hy-Golten's module was currently heading for a rendezvous with the Psychopath Class ex-ROU, now VFP Tell It To The Jury which was standing off well outside the jurisdiction claimed by the Safanariumal Empire.